thorn91/Pomodoro-Timer/README.md

   `git clone https://github.com/hortw1991/Pomodoro-Timer.git`

-*  Or fork it and do your thing, this is about convenience, not breakthrough.
-Then:
+   Or fork it and do your thing, this is about convenience, not breakthrough.
+Then type:

   `cd whereeveryouputit`

+   If you're on Linux or macOS, type youre comman.

   `python pomodoro.py`